Eger: Climate

+Eger has a humid continental climate (Köppen: Dfb) closely bordering on an oceanic climate (Cfb) or humid subtropical climate (Cfa).
+The annual average temperature of Eger is 10.8 C, and the warmest July has an average temperature of 21.6 C, while January is the only month below freezing, with an average temperature of -0.8 C. The annual precipitation is 583.4 mm, of which January is the month with the least precipitation at 25.7 mm, while July is the month with the most precipitation at 82.9 mm.
+Temperature extremes ranged from -18.3 C on January 13, 2003, to 38.6 C on July 20, 2007.

 Wine

 Beside its historic sights and its thermal baths, Eger is famous for its wines.
 It produces both red and white wines of high quality.
 The famous and traditional varieties of the region are Egri Leányka, Egerszóláti Olaszrizling, Debrői Hárslevelű (whites), and Egri Bikavér (a red).
 More recently, Chardonnay and Pinot noir wines have appeared.
 The region's wines are said to bear a resemblance to those of Burgundy.
 Although the quality of the wines deteriorated in the second half of the 20th century, especially the cuvees, Eger is slowly recovering its reputation as a wine region.
 The most important terroir of the Eger Wine Region is the Nagy-Eged Hill, which is a Grand Cru terroir, where premium Grand Superior wines are produced.

 Tourism

 The majority of visitors come for a single day (mostly from Slovakia), not staying overnight.
 Ukrainians and Russians frequent the Eger Castle, along with many Italians.
 Around the town, one may encounter many German-speaking travelers (Germans, Austrians, and Swiss) as well.
 However, the town is getting more popular for Turkish tourists, because of the common historical memories.

 Eger is mainly known for its castle, thermal baths (including an Olympic size swimming pool), historic buildings (including Eger minaret - the northernmost Turkish minaret) and, above all else, its famous Hungarian red wines.